 WHO WE HELP

-Since 2010, Brad Keselowski’s Checkered Flag Foundation has supported more than 250 organizations and individuals supporting veterans and first responders during their road to recovery through the following programs.
+Since 2010, Brad Keselowski’s Checkered Flag Foundation has supported numerous organizations and individuals supporting veterans and first responders through the following programs.

 FISHER HOUSE FOUNDATION